Kellasone/Kalessinator/README.md

 # Disclaimer
 Extension made for personal use (non-commercial use).
 Cloning, forking and usage prohibited.
 For collaboration feel free to contact me.

+Discontinued, no longer working on this after November INNO Games ban wave.